 For more information on keeping cats entertained indoors, the RSPCA has some useful tips online.
 One of its suggestions is to make sure your cat keeps fit and avoids obesity.
 One way to do this is to buy cat toys to play with while you’re out.
 Cats Protection has valuable advice and features too, including a balanced guide on the relative risks and benefits of keeping your cat outdoors and indoors.

 Elsewhere, Paws has detailed information on how to keep cats indoors, including a helpful summary of what your cat might miss when it’s inside.
-And Animal Planet has several articles on general cat health that could shed some light on the emotions of your indoor cat.
 For further information, check out International Cat Care, formerly known as the Feline Advisory Bureau.